grip-on-software/data-gathering/README.md

 data-gathering-agent -e VAR1=value1 -e VAR2=value2 [options]...
 ictu/gros-data-gathering` to start the instance using environment variables to set [configuration](#configuration).
-By default the Docker instance periodically scrapes and it should be started in a daemonized for using the option `-d`.
+By default the Docker instance periodically scrapes and it should be started in a daemonized form using the option `-d`.
 You can put it in a 'Jenkins-style' run using the environment variable `JENKINS_URL=value`.
 You can also enter the docker instance using `docker exec data-gathering-agent su agent` and run any scripts there.

+With regard to the files in this repository, `docker-init.sh` is the entry point which sets up the periodic scraping and permissions, `docker-start.sh` substitutes the variables in the environment and sets up the SSH keys, while `docker-scraper.sh` collects data from the version control systems, exporting it to the controller server.

+For more advanced setups with many variables that need configuration or persistent volume mounts, it is advisable to create a [docker-compose](https://docs.docker.com/compose/) file to manage the Docker environment.

 ## Configuration